-The City created a neighborhood traffic calming program in 2016 to respond to the need to slow vehicles and increase safety on residential streets.
+The City created a neighborhood traffic calming program in 2016 to respond to requests from residents to slow speeding vehicles and increase safety on residential streets.
 Possible traffic calming measures include speed humps, curb extensions, signage, and chicanes.
 Interested in having your street evaluated for traffic calming?
 The traffic calming program includes a traffic and speed study, formal petition of the propose installation area, and a final staff recommendation.
 Contact the Community and Economic Development Department at 248-336-2366 or firstname.lastname@example.org for more details.

-The City installed speed humps on four streets as traffic calming initiatives in fall 2016.
 The City installed proven methods for traffic calming along demonstration streets, where residents expressed a need for traffic calming and where improvements have been designated through our road bond.
 Speed humps are shorter and wider than typical speed bumps, and are used by cities like Ypsilanti, Farmington Hills, and other to safely encourage drivers to slow down on neighborhood streets.
 Speed humps are 3-4 inches high and 12-14 feet wide, and unlike their bumpier cousins, they have a 3-6-foot ramp on each side.
 This makes them great tools that have been shown to reduce speeds to 15-20 MPH where implemented.
-Installation is expected to be complete before November 2016.

-Note: Speed humps to be installed near fire hydrants so parking spaces are not lost.
+Note: Speed humps are typically installed near fire hydrants.
 Speed humps are not permitted to be installed on major streets or fire routes at this time.
 Installation of traffic calming elements may result in a loss of on-street parking.

 Demonstration streets include: